 This black and white film nude was photographed with a Hasselblad camera at a four-floor walkup near the Brooklyn Navy Yard in New York City.

-This image was exposed on Kodak 120mm film, then hand processed through traditional wet-chemical darkroom development.
-After being digitally scanned it is printed with the same process as my other limited edition archival photographs.
-Under close inspection, one can observe a slight film grain that is distinct from digital exposures.
+This image was exposed on Kodak 120 black and white film, then hand processed through traditional wet-chemical darkroom development.
+After being digitally scanned it is printed with the same process as A. K. Nicholas’s other limited edition archival photographs.
+Under close inspection, one can observe the slight film grain that tells of its analog origins.